nrfconnect/sdk-sidewalk/doc/location_services.rst

 .. note::
    FSK with Wi-Fi and GNSS scanning enabled is not currently supported.

-Wi-Fi and GNSS scanning use the Semtech LoRa Basics Modem middleware to manage and perform scans on the device.
+GNSS scanning uses the Semtech LoRa Basics Modem middleware to manage and perform scans on the device, and requires the LR1110 radio.
+Wi-Fi scanning can use either the LR1110 with the same middleware, or an nRF70 Series Wi-Fi companion IC.
+The two implementations are mutually exclusive, so only one of them can be enabled in a build.
+For more information about the nRF70 Series-based Wi-Fi location, see :ref:`location_services_nrf70`.

 .. list-table:: Hardware and Library Requirements for Location Methods
    :header-rows: 1